PS15/26 – Pillar 2A Review Phase 1: Final Policy

 - Introduction of a prescribed Conversion Factor (CF) reference point of 20%[2] for revolving retail exposures classified as unconditionally cancellable commitments (retail UCCs).

-[1] MEIP refers to ‘Minimum Export Insurance Premiums’ and is applicable to exposures rated by an Export Credit Agency.
+[1] MEIP refers to ‘Minimum Export Insurance Premiums’ and applies to exposures rated by an Export Credit Agency.

 [2]Firms will be able to use a lower, substantiated CF if they can demonstrate lower realised CFs.